 Insomnia is having an impact on my emotional wellbeing - what support is available?

-According to UK charity MIND, there’s a close relationship between mental health and sleep.
+There’s a close relationship between mental health and sleep.
 For those who already suffer from a mental health condition, a lack of sleep can increase worry and tiredness, and impact your ability to cope with everyday life.
-And on the other hand, losing sleep is also linked with an increased risk of developing a mental health problem.

 If you struggle with insomnia and have been feeling low recently, it can be helpful to know where to reach out.
-If you’d like to connect with other people going through similar things to you, you might find this conversation thread on the Rest Less community forum useful.
-Members are discussing their experiences of insomnia as well as the different coping methods that have worked for them.
-Alternatively, you could consider joining a Facebook insomnia support group.
-The Brain Charity also has a really useful list of different resources that can help with sleeping problems.
+If you’d like to connect with other people going through similar things to you, you could consider joining a Facebook insomnia support group.
+Or, The Brain Charity also has a really useful list of different resources that can help with sleeping problems.

 Getting enough sleep is a vital part of a happy and healthy lifestyle.
-It’s essential for brain function, immune system strength, as well as our overall physical and mental wellbeing.
+It’s essential for brain function, a strong immune system, as well as our overall physical and mental wellbeing.
 Therefore, it’s no wonder that we’re often our most happy and productive selves when we’re properly rested.

 Insomnia can be frustrating and emotional to cope with, but the good news is that sleepless nights don’t have to control your life.
 Often, simple lifestyle changes, such as establishing a regular sleep schedule and staying off electronic devices before bed, can improve symptoms of insomnia.
 And where needed, professional help is available too.

 What are your experiences with insomnia?
 What helps you improve the quality of your sleep?
-We’d love to hear from you.
-Join the conversation on the health section of the Rest Less community forum, or leave a comment below.
+We’d love to hear from you in the comments below.